Commercial Real Estate

 Manhattan commercial real estate cap rates vary significantly by asset class, submarket, rent regulation, and current market conditions.
 Skyline provides deal-specific cap rate analysis grounded in actual recent comparable sales.

 Yes.
 The majority of Skyline's $976M+ in closed Manhattan commercial real estate transactions have been off-market.
-Skyline maintains a proprietary network of 12,000+ verified buyers and routinely sources, markets, and closes deals without ever exposing them to the open market.
+Skyline maintains a proprietary network of 500+ pre-qualified buyers and routinely sources, markets, and closes deals without ever exposing them to the open market.

 Selling or buying commercial real estate in Manhattan?